Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • A stroke is classed as a pre-existing medical condition.
 This means you'll need to declare your condition to your travel insurance during the quote stage

 • Travel insurance including stroke cover means you'll be protected for issues that pop-up related to your condition.
-For example, treatment or even repatriation if needed
+For example, treatment or even medical repatriation if needed

 • Without the right travel insurance for your condition, you could be left to pay for medical costs yourself!